newmatik/EsoCore/website/docs/README.md

 - Integrate into proprietary software/hardware

 See the [License](license.md) page for complete terms and a detailed summary of what you can and cannot do.

----

-*For questions about this specification or implementation details, please refer to the appropriate technical documentation linked above.*